-- A list of minor items, often called de minimis, that still need to be finalized after the practical completion.
+- A list of minor items often called de minimis, that still need to be finalised after the practical completion.

 - A list of not very minor items that are still outstanding and were not identified until the practical completion certificate was given.